New Zealand Sustainability Leader of the Year

 Nelson Whakatū

-Jemima Jones is the founder of Grassroots Recycling in Whakatū Nelson, a community-powered movement she built from the ground up to collect and repurpose items that conventional kerbside recycling cannot accept.
-Starting with bottle tops and bread tags, Jemima expanded into food and drink cartons, establishing drop-off bins, volunteer networks, and partnerships that have diverted tens of thousands of items from landfill.
+Jemima Jones is the founder of Grassroots Recycling in Whakatū Nelson, a community- powered movement she built from the ground up to collect and repurpose items that conventional kerbside recycling does not accept.
+Starting small with bottle tops and bread tags, Jemima quickly expanded into collecting food and beverage cartons and also plastic and metal lids.
+She has established thirteen community collection points in the Nelson-Tasman region, co-ordinates a network of 30+ volunteers, and has fostered partnerships that work together to divert tens of thousands of items and tonnes of potentially valuable resources from landfill.

 Simon Millar